-[STATE COUNCIL/CHAPTER NAME] Awarded
+Oregon State Council Awarded

 For Elevating Human Resources, Improving Workplaces

-[CITY, STATE (e.g., ALEXANDRIA, Va.)], May XX, 2020 — SHRM (the Society for Human Resource Management) recently awarded [STATE COUNCIL/CHAPTER NAME] its prestigious EXCEL [TYPE OF EXCEL Award (i.e., Bronze, Silver, Gold and Platinum)] Award for the [CHAPTER’s or COUNCIL’s] accomplishments in 2019.
+Salem, Oregon, May 26, 2020 — SHRM (the Society for Human Resource Management) recently awarded Oregon SHRM State Council its prestigious EXCEL Platinum Award for the Council’s accomplishments in 2019.

 The EXCEL award is given to state councils and chapters to recognize major accomplishments, strategic activities, and tactical initiatives that elevate the profession of human resources.

-“So much of SHRM’s impact on the world of work can be traced back to the dedication and hard work of our chapters and state councils like [STATE COUNCIL or CHAPTER NAME].
+“So much of SHRM’s impact on the world of work can be traced back to the dedication and hard work of our chapters and state councils like Oregon SHRM State Council.
 These leaders took the initiative and drove changes to make workplaces where employers and employees can thrive together,” said Johnny C. Taylor, Jr., SHRM-SCP, president and chief executive officer of SHRM.
-“The [TYPE] EXCEL Award is not only a celebration of the great work done by [CHAPTER/COUNCIL]—it’s also a recognition of the grit it took to do it.”
+“The Platinum EXCEL Award is not only a celebration of the great work done by Oregon SHRM State Council—it’s also a recognition of the grit it took to do it.”

 The EXCEL Award can be earned at four levels: bronze, silver, gold and platinum.
 Each level has a prescribed set of requirements and accomplishments that must be met.
-[STATE COUNCIL/CHAPTER NAME] will receive recognition in SHRM publications and at conferences, a logo to display on its website, and information to share with its members about the significance of this award.
+Oregon SHRM State Council will receive recognition in SHRM publications and at conferences, a logo to display on its website, and information to share with its members about the significance of this award.

-[INSERT SHORT, 3- TO 4-SENTENCE PARAGRAPH ABOUT CHAPTER/COUNCIL ACCOMPLISHMENTS.]

-For more information about [INSERT CHAPTER/COUNCIL NAME], visit [INSERT WEBSITE ADDRESS].
+For more information about Oregon SHRM State Council visit Oregon.shrm.org.

-Media: For more information, contact Julie Hirschhorn at Julie.Hirschhorn@shrm.org or 703-842-5152

-[INSERT CHAPTER/COUNCIL BOILERPLATE]

 About SHRM

 SHRM, the Society for Human Resource Management, creates better workplaces where employers and employees thrive together.
 As the voice of all things work, workers and the workplace, SHRM is the foremost expert, convener and thought leader on issues impacting today's evolving workplaces.
 With 300,000+ HR and business executive members in 165 countries, SHRM impacts the lives of more than 115 million workers and families globally.
 Learn more at SHRM.org and on Twitter @SHRM.